fbpx

 Team at a Glance

 Dino Biaggi is the Director of Financial Services.
 Dino joined our staff 10 years ago and has degrees in financial planning, psychology and theology.
 He oversees our Financial Literacy Department, as well as meeting with families and teaching several of our classes.
-He is AFC certified.

 Tina Birch is a Financial Literacy Counselor.
 Tina holds an MBA from Oregon State.
 She provides regular financial counseling sessions as well as teaching several of our classes.
-She is AFC certified.

 Katie Guzenko is a Financial Literacy Counselor.
 Katie joined BCS because of her deep interest in personal finance and a desire to help others.
 She meets with families for financial counseling sessions as well as teaching re$tart.